AndersonRayner/starter-academic/content/authors/matt/_index.md

 highlight_name: false
 ---

-Field robotist, aero engineer, and (occasionally) a programmer who is always looking for the next challenging adventure.
+Field roboticist, aero engineer, and (occasionally) a programmer who is always looking for the next challenging adventure.
 Whether the mission is deep underground or high in the air, I can duct tape, hot glue, and hack my way to success.

 While you're here, check out my projects, publications, and feel free to contact me below.